jolan/remotegamepad/README.md

 * Remote Gamepad provides some glue between the two by setting up button mapping and sending a stream of controller data to the Raspberry Pi which in turn will relay it to the Switch via USB.

-If you have a capture card and a low latency way to share the video stream, you can game with friends who don't have a Switch over the Internet.
+If you have a capture card and a low latency way to share the video stream, you can game with friends who don't have a Switch over the internet.
 Map/redirect a port on your router/gateway to port 8085 on your Raspberry Pi and have your friend connect to it with their browser.